2025 Year-end Hike in Mt. Manabu, Yet Again!

 Fortunately, the sky was clear, and while having lunch, we were treated to a beautiful view of Tagaytay and its surrounding lake.
 Most of the time I had visited, clouds had covered the entire view, which made this hike extra memorable.

-We were back home by late in the afternoon after a late lunch, just in time for the new year celebration with family.
+We were back home by late in the afternoon, just in time for the new year celebration with family.

 Past adventures